-Working nomads offers you the possibility to work remotely from your home or anywhere in the world.
+Working Nomads offers you the possibility to work remotely from home or anywhere in the world.
 The site offers work in many job categories like development, management, sales, marketing, writing, education, administration, consulting and even health care.

 13. The Shelf

 The shelf has the largest database of lifestyle influencers interested in fashion, beauty, food, travel, DIY, health and fitness.
 If you are a blogger and want to become part of a larger community where you can find a team of friendly experts to transform you into an expert, you have come to the right place.
 This site can help you connect with brands that want to see your work and build an effective collaboration with you.